Headed to southern Spain and wondering where to stay in Seville? Discover the top three neighborhoods and the best hotels in each!

 While this may mean it’s not as confusing to decide exactly where to stay in Seville, especially when compared to larger cities like Madrid and Barcelona, I still highly recommend you choose your hotel and neighborhood carefully.

-Seville is such a special place you want to make sure you stay in an area that oozes Spanish charm and is close to all the action yet quiet enough for a good night’s sleep.
+You'll want to make sure you stay in an area that oozes Spanish charm and is close to all the action yet quiet enough for a good night’s sleep.

 There are three specific barrios (neighborhoods) that are hands down my favorite areas to stay in Seville.
 I’ll take you through all three barrios and the best hotels in each.